Volunteers can earn perks by working hours on either an All-Conference or Music Festival Crew.

 It is possible to upgrade your perk during the event, however it is not a common practice and not approved unless there is a valid need for additional assistance.
 Additional hours must be obtained on your existing scheduled crews, not new crews.
-You must obtain an “Hours/Perk Adjustment” form from Volunteer Central and have it completed by your crew chief and returned to Volunteer Central for approval.
-Your crew chief is responsible for inputting additional hours into your schedule.
 Be sure this takes place before returning to Volunteer Central to obtain your upgraded perk.

 If an event is not found in our Directories or Pocket Guides, then it isn’t ours and we will be unable to help you with information regarding that event.
 There are hundreds and hundreds of “unofficial” SXSW activities that are mistaken for SXSW organized events.

 Access to events is restricted to the appropriate credential.
-For example, you cannot attend a music panel if you have a Volunteer Film, Interactive or Gold Badge.
+For example, you cannot attend a music panel if you have a Volunteer Gold Badge.
 You must have a Volunteer Music or Platinum Badge.
-Similarly, most events in the ACC are badge only, which means SXSW Music Wristbands are not permitted to enter.
+Most events in the ACC are badge only.
 Read over the perks and become familiar with what can and cannot be accessed with your perk.
 Badges all have the same level of access to their appropriate conferences and festivals.
-For example, a Volunteer Gold Badge does not have priority over a Volunteer Film or Interactive Badge and a Volunteer Platinum Badge does not have priority over a Volunteer Music Badge.
-The Volunteer Gold and Platinum Badges mean that you have access to more than one conference and festival.
+For example, a Platinum Badge does not have priority over a Volunteer Music Badge.
+The Volunteer Platinum Badge just means that you have access to more than one conference and festival.

 Your volunteer commitment comes first.
 Leaving your volunteer shift to catch films, panels, shows, etc. is prohibited and may result in revocation of your perk.
 Make sure and clear all absences from your crew with your crew chiefs or stage manager in advance if you are scheduled to work and there is something you want to see.
 Sometimes it will be no problem at all, but during peak busy times they may need you to stay on shift.